-Three months ended February 28, 2021 vs. Three months ended February 29, 2020
+Three months ended May 31, 2021 vs. Three months ended May 31, 2020

-Lot sales - Lot sales decreased in 2021 as compared to 2020, primarily as a result of phase one being nearly complete.
-Sales price per lot for all delivered lots within the first development has not increased but the revenue per delivered lot fluctuates as a result of the timing of revenue recognition as lots are delivered over time.
-Revenues recognized in the second quarter and remaining revenues to be recognized relate to work that is not specific to one lot but rather benefits the entire development phase.
-The second development phase will not begin recognizing revenue until platted lots are delivered to the home builders.
+Lot sales - Lot sales decreased in 2021 as compared to 2020, primarily due to phase one being nearly complete.
+Sales price per lot for all delivered lots within the first development has not increased but the revenue per delivered lot fluctuates due to the timing of revenue recognition as lots are delivered over time.
+Revenues recognized in the third quarter and remaining revenues to be recognized relate to work that is not specific to one lot but rather benefits the entire development phase.
+The second development phase will not begin recognizing revenue until platted lots are delivered to the home builders, which is expected to begin in the fourth fiscal quarter of 2021.